BinDruid/chat-log-api/README.md

 #### Using API End Points:

-Every other routes of the API are protected with a valud auth-token.
-You should include your auth-token in the header when requesting other end points: Example:
+Every other routes of the API are protected with a valid auth-token.
+You should include your auth-token in the header when requesting other end points.

+Example:

-`GET http://localhost:4000/api/v1/stats?date=5/30/2022 Content-Type: application/json auth-token: Bearer <your auth-token>`
+`GET /api/v1/stats?date=5/30/2022 Content-Type: application/json auth-token: Bearer <your auth-token>`

 ### Current End Points: